-

 George Balanchine, Suzanne Farrell, and Ballet’s #metoo Moment

 Several weeks ago in a post on the current struggles at New York City Ballet I made reference to a significant incident in the history of the company that I argued deserves renewed scrutiny.
-This incident is the sudden rupture Read more
+This incident is the sudden rupture in the creative and personal relationship between George Balanchine and Suzanne Farrell in 1969.
+In… Read more

 -